It’s been a century since writer who created the rules of games with imagination Julio Cortázar was born.

 Israel (Suzanne Dellal Centre, Lithuanian Story - Culture Festival In Tel-Aviv, 2019)

 Sakartvelo (South Caucasus Contemporary Dance & Experimental Art Festival in Tbilisi, 2019)

-Nominated for the prestigious Lithuanian highest theatre award Golden Stage Cross (Best Dancer, 2016)
+Nominated for the Golden Stage Cross award (Best Dancer of the Year, 2016)

 Awarded by Lithuanian contemporary dance association (Best Choreographic work, 2016)